-- Add the curry powder, bay leaf, cinnamon stick (if using) and chili/cayenne.
-"Dry fry" these spices 1-2 minutes, until lightly toasted and fragrant.
+- Add the curry powder, bay leaf, cinnamon stick (if using), and chili/cayenne.
+"Dry fry" these spices 1 to 2 minutes, until lightly toasted and fragrant.

 - Add 2 tablespoons oil, plus the shallots, garlic, and galangal or ginger.
-Also, add a few tablespoons of the chicken stock - enough to keep ingredient frying nicely.
+Add a few tablespoons of the chicken stock - enough to keep ingredient frying nicely.
 Stir-fry 1 minute.

 - Add the chicken and potatoes, stir-frying 1 minute to coat with the spices.

 - Add remaining stock plus ketchup/tomato puree, stirring well to combine.

 - Add the coconut milk, fish sauce, sugar, and lime leaf (if using).